-ELECTIVES
+ENGLISH ELECTIVES

-168 CREATIVE WRITING

-Students will develop their writing skills in personal essays, short stories, and poetry.
+168 CREATIVE WRITING 3 credits Students will develop their writing skills in personal essays, short stories, and poetry.
 Conducted in a workshop setting, the course will incorporate short exercises and activities, including journals, designed to enhance creativity.
 Students will learn to critique their own writing and that of their peers and to revise drafts of their own work.
 They will also create a final portfolio demonstrating their growth and performance as writers.
 This course may be repeated for full credit with the instructor's approval.
+NOT OFFERED IN 2023-2024

-165 JOURNALISM / NEWSPAPER DESIGN I Grades 9-12
+165 JOURNALISM / NEWSPAPER DESIGN I 3 credits Grades 9-12

-This semester long course is designed to teach students the essentials of written and the various aspects of journalism producing a quality high school newspaper.
+This semester-long course is designed to teach students the essentials of writing and the various aspects of journalism producing a quality high school newspaper.
 Students will examine several aspects of journalism including writing styles, ethics, and the power of print media.
 Students will have a "hands-on" experience in writing, designing, and editing the school's newspaper.
 Students learn the foundations of reporting and journalistic writing techniques as they interview, research, and write articles.
 The course also includes the basic principles of layout, as well as advertising design and sales.
+NOT OFFERED IN 2023-2024

-167 HONORS JOURNALISM / NEWSPAPER DESIGN II Grades 9-12
+167 HONORS JOURNALISM / NEWSPAPER DESIGN II 3 credits Grades 9-12

-This semester long course is a continuation of Journalism/Newspaper Design I. Students enrolled in this course will have prior knowledge of the essentials of journalistic writing and newspaper layout/design.
+This semester-long course is a continuation of Journalism/Newspaper Design I. Students enrolled in this course will have prior knowledge of the essentials of journalistic writing and newspaper layout/design.
 Students will take on leadership roles as editors and oversee the production of the newspaper.

-Prerequisite: Journalism/Newspaper Design
+Prerequisite: Journalism/Newspaper Design NOT OFFERED IN 2023-2024